-Mississippi woman identified 44 years after her murder, likely victim of serial killer
+Mississippi woman identified 44 years after her murder likely victim of serial killer

 Despite a composite sketch of what she might have looked like, Clara Birdlong remained a “Jane Doe” for decades.

 Clara Birdlong said she was leaving Mississippi with a man to go to Florida in 1977, a friend told investigators with the Jackson County Sheriff’s Department last August.
-Her family never heard from her again, according to a report.
+Her family never heard from her again.

 Despite a composite sketch of what she might have looked like, she remained a "Jane Doe" for decades, FOX 10 in Mobile, Alabama reported.

 Birdlong was identified this month, nearly 44 years after her murder, likely at the hands of Samuel Little, a prolific serial killer who confessed two years ago to killing 93 women, including one in 1977 who investigators believe was Birdlong.
-He was convicted to life in prison in 2014 for three other murders and died last year.
+He was convicted and sentenced to life in prison in 2014 for three other murders and died last year.

 FLORIDA POLICE CRACK COLD CASE MURDER OF GIRL, 15, FOUND STABBED IN HER HOME 20 YEARS AGO